julia-pfarr/rdm_workshop/docs/organization.md

 Again, checking out if there are community standards in your research field for file and variable naming is a good idea.
 The above mentioned [BIDS](https://bids-standard.github.io/bids-starter-kit/folders_and_files/folders.html) standard, for example, gives instructions on that, too.

+## Open file formats

+This one is short: use open file formats!
+Open file formats are the ones that can be opened by anyone on any machine without having to install additional software than the one a computer already comes with.
+Formats like .txt/.md for text or .csv/.tsv for tables can be opened by simple text editors.
+Formats from proprietary software (like Microsoft Office) cannot.

 ## optional/reading/further materials